Giova1016/CocktailBuddy_GUI/README.md

 ## Installation

 To install the project you can follow this guide:
-- It is required for you to have a working Python interpreter, you can download it in the official website or from the Microsoft store.
+- It is required for you to have a working Python interpreter, you can download it from the official website or the Microsoft store.
 - Once that is done, I recommend you change the directory to the one you would like to clone this repository, preferably an easy-to-access one like the Desktop.
 - This can be done very easily, just like the following examples:

-In a machine with Linux or in the Windows PowerShell, you can go to the terminal and type:
+In a machine with Linux or the Windows PowerShell, you can go to the terminal and type:

 ```
 cd directory